Deraj21/cryptid-bot/readme.md

 ### "setup game" functionality
 - ~~LEFT OFF: dragging from structure bar places on the board~~
 - ~~dragging from structure bar stores structures in the state~~
-- structure bar doesn't appear until all the map chunks are in place
+- ~~structure bar doesn't appear until all the map chunks are in place~~
-  - `design session:` should I have a button that says "done placing map chunks", or should the structures just appear when all map chunks are gone?
+  - ~~`design session:` should I have a button that says "done placing map chunks", or should the structures just appear when all map chunks are gone?~~
+- refactor map chunk images to come from state
 - map chunk bar uses images with big numbers on them
-- add "finished" button at the bottom
+- add "finished" button at the bottom?
 - dragging map chunk should *not* show mask
 - user should not be allowed to place a structure where there already is one

 ### "play game" functionality
+- have a design session

+### future ideas
-- foobar
+- stuff

 ---